 Lois Gibbs

-Lois Gibbs shares the Heinz Award in the Environment for demonstrating the importance of citizen activists in protecting both the health of their communities and the environment as a whole.In 1978, when the first discovery of toxic waste occurred, the residents of Love Canal, near Niagara Falls, New York, discovered that their homes and their children were being poisoned by industrial toxic waste dumped there decades before.
-After her own son became ill, Lois Gibbs, then a young housewife and a high school graduate, educated herself about toxic waste issues and, as head of her neighborhood association, became the spokesperson for the 1,000 families in Love Canal.
+In 1978, when the first discovery of toxic waste occurred, the residents of Love Canal, near Niagara Falls, New York, discovered that their homes and their children were being poisoned by industrial toxic waste dumped there decades before.
+After her own son became ill, Ms. Gibbs, then a young housewife and a high school graduate, educated herself about toxic waste issues and, as head of her neighborhood association, became the spokesperson for the 1,000 families in Love Canal.
 Her mission was set.
 She addressed college classes, gave press conferences, and was eventually invited to testify before Congress.
 She acted to challenge the government at all levels to redress this environmental assault on her community and, thankfully for all of us, she succeeded.

-The victory at Love Canal, and the attention brought to it by Lois Gibbs, awakened the nation to the hazards of chemicals in our environment.
+The victory at Love Canal, and the attention brought to it by Ms. Gibbs, awakened the nation to the hazards of chemicals in our environment.
 A message was sent that individuals can act against powerful industrial and governmental forces to protect themselves, their homes and their families.
 That message is still reverberating across the land.

 Ms. Gibbs did not stop with her victory at Love Canal.
 In 1981, she established the Citizens Clearinghouse for Hazardous Wastes to provide the information and support needed to empower other communities to organize themselves to reduce and eliminate threats from toxic substances and other environmental ills.
 Her message was not "not in my backyard," but "not in anybody's backyard."